Picture of Florida Polytechnic University campus

 • J-1 Visa: You will travel to the U.S. with an exchange visitor visa (the J-1 visa) organized by the Fulbright program.

 • Finnish citizenship and residence: You must be a Finnish citizen (if you are not a Finnish citizen but work as a researcher in Finland, please consider our travel grant programs).
-You cannot have Finnish-American dual citizenship or a permanent residence permit in the U.S. Applicants residing in the U.S. are not eligible.
-The research work in the U.S. has to start with the Fulbright grant.
-The grant cannot be awarded for a research project that the applicant has already started in the U.S.
+You cannot have Finnish-American dual citizenship or a permanent residence permit in the U.S. The grant cannot be given to an applicant who already resides in the U.S. The applicant has to start their research visit in the U.S. with this grant.

 • Previous stay in the U.S. (for both applicant and family members): Due to the 12-month bar and 24-month bar regulations, if you and your family members have visited the U.S. with a J-1 or J-2 visa within the past 24 months, please contact the Foundation when writing your application.

 • Two-year home country residency requirement: Grantees and/or their dependents cannot apply for a work permit or an immigration visa to the U.S. immediately after their grant period has finished.
-One has to reside in their home country for two years after the grant period.
+One has to reside in their home country/country of residence for two years after the grant period.
 However, normal tourist visits and for example studying in the U.S. is possible.
 Read more about this requirement here.

 How to Apply?